getify/Functional-Light-JS/ch2.md

 );
 ```

-Neat tricks, but I think it's less readable than the previous snippet with each operation as its own variable.
+Neat tricks for sure.
+But I think it's less readable than the previous snippet with each operation as its own variable.

 What do you think?
 Points or no points for you?